GENI-NSF/geni-tools/README-omni.txt

  * When using the new `chapi` framework allow a `--useSliceAggregates` option to specify that the aggregate action should be taken at all aggregates at which you have resources in this slice. (#507)
+ * Added new options to allow installing SSH keys of all slice members when using the new `chapi` framework. (#491)

 Details: